ArcanaFramework/fileformats/README.rst

 *Fileformats* provides a library of file-format types implemented as Python classes.
-The file-format types can be used in type hinting during the construction of data workflows (e.g. Pydra_), detect and validate the format of files, and move sets of related files around the file-system together.
+The file-format types are designed to be used in type validation during the construction of data workflows (e.g. Pydra_), and also provide some basic data handling methods (e.g. loading data to dictionaries) and conversions between some equivalent types.

-Unlike other file-type Python packages, *FileFormats*, supports multi-file formats, e.g. with separate header/data files, nested directories.
-It also provides limited support for loading metadata/data and conversions between some equivalent types.
+Unlike other file-type Python packages, *FileFormats*, supports multi-file formats, e.g. with separate header/data files, nested directories, and mechanisms to peek at metadata fields to define complex data formats.

 File-format types are typically identified by a combination of file extension and "magic numbers" where applicable.
 However, *FileFormats* provides a flexible framework to add custom identification routines for exotic file formats, e.g. formats that require inspection of headers, directories containing certain files.
-See the `extension template <https://github.com/ArcanaFramework/fileformats-extension-template>`__ for instructions on how to add an extension to the standard types.
+See the `extension template <https://github.com/ArcanaFramework/fileformats-extension-template>`__ for instructions on how to design *FileFormats* extensions modules to augment the standard file-types implemented in the main repository with custom field/vendor-specific file-types.

 Installation
 ------------

-All sub-packages can be installed from PyPI with
+*FileFormats* can be installed for Python >= 3.7 from PyPI with

 .. code-block:: bash